FDio/vpp/docs/gettingstarted/developers/vnet.md

 -------------

-Vlib includes a frame element \[packet\] trace facility, with a simple vlib cli interface.
-The cli is straightforward: "trace add input-node-name count".
+Vlib includes a frame element \[packet\] trace facility, with a simple debug CLI interface.
+The cli is straightforward: "trace add input-node-name count" to start capturing packet traces.

 To trace 100 packets on a typical x86\_64 system running the dpdk
 plugin: "trace add dpdk-input 100".
 When using the packet generator:
 "trace add pg-input 100"

+To display the packet trace: "show trace"

 Each graph node has the opportunity to capture its own trace data.
 It is almost always a good idea to do so.
 The trace capture APIs are simple.